 Tenor is a formal contract language for declaring provably correct business logic.
 You write a single .tenor file that specifies every entity, authority boundary, rule, and workflow in a domain.
 The evaluator computes deterministic verdicts and action spaces from that specification, and static analysis proves properties of your contracts before they ever run.

-This documentation covers the open-source language and toolchain, the commercial execution platform, and everything in between.
+This documentation covers the open-source language and toolchain.

 Documentation Sections